 - (b) An appellant’s appeal shall stand dismissed upon failure of that appellant to file an appellant’s brief, accompanied by the requisite fee, within the time allowed under § 41.66(a).

-appropriate headings and in the order indicated in paragraphs
+following items under appropriate headings and in the order

 - (i) Real party in interest.
 A statement identifying by name the real party in interest.